DraftKings

-The 2021-22 NBA DFS Strategy Guide for Daily Fantasy Sports From Alex Baker, the World’s No. 1 Player
+NBA DFS Strategy Guide for Daily Fantasy Sports From Alex Baker, the World’s No. 1 Player

 People like to say that NBA players are easier to project than other sports, and to a large degree that’s true.
 In NBA there are numerous fantasy scoring opportunities, but each is of low significance to overall score, which is a huge contrast to a touchdown, goal or home run.
 As a result, you can usually guess within 10 points of an athlete’s fantasy performance on a day-to-day basis.
-In my Boom/Bust tool, I give you the ranges of fantasy scoring which you can expect on a daily basis for each player.
+In my Boom/Bust tool, I give you the ranges of fantasy scoring that you can expect on a daily basis for each player.

 Having accurate projections is essential to success in NBA DFS, though.
-Being one minute or a couple fantasy points off a player’s true projection can make or break your night as it makes a good play look like a great one and then all of a sudden you’re over-committed.
+Being one minute or a couple fantasy points off a player’s true projection can make or break your night, as it makes a good play look like a great one and then all of a sudden you’re overcommitted.
 Accurate projections are also essential to tell the difference between a sneaky sleeper and just a bad play.
 Make sure to use my projections because we spend all day making sure they’re accurate either to build your lineups or give you a second opinion on who you’re rostering.

 NBA DFS Ownership